SirPepe/html-import/readme.md

 * Does not require on any frameworks, libraries or build tools!
 You can use the ESM version of this component if you use a module bundler any npm/yarn or just drop the minified version right into your web project.
+* Easy to customize through monkey patching and/or events

 ## Why?